-2.7 National Geotechnical Database
+2.7 New Zealand Geotechnical Database

 The New Zealand Geotechnical Database (NZGD) is a searchable web-based repository for both existing and new geotechnical information.
 This enhances data management efficiency and, in areas where sufficient data density has been achieved, allows more accurate planning of site investigations (as likely ground conditions will be known in advance).
-It will also allow such things as high level assessments of project location implications, and preliminary assessment of likely foundation solutions will be possible.
+It also allows early stage project planning implications such as high-level assessments of location and preliminary assessment of likely foundation solutions.

 The NZGD is becoming, over time, a valuable resource.
 It was originally developed as an enhancement from the Canterbury Geotechnical Database (CGD), which was created to assist the rebuild of greater Christchurch following the 2010-2011 Canterbury Earthquake Sequence.
-The CGD proved to be a great collaborative success, which led to MBIE expanding it in 2016 to take national data, so that the benefits can be similarly applied across the entire country.
+The CGD proved to be a great collaborative success, which led to MBIE in a funding partnership with EQC expanding it in 2016 to take national data, so that the benefits can be similarly applied across the entire country.

-The advantages of having a fully matured and populated database are obvious, in engineering and land planning, as well as the development and construction sectors (and the many other sectors they serve).
+The advantages of having a fully matured and populated database are obvious, in engineering and land use planning, as well as the development and construction sectors (and the many other sectors they serve).
+Natural disaster recovery, the resilience of New Zealand's built environment, catastrophe loss modelling and regulatory processes can all be enhanced.